 But I’ve seen some blog posts with ‘fried’ shrimp that were actually baked and they didn’t look super crispy and so I was just resigned to frying.

 Tips for the Best Coconut Shrimp

-Use sweetened shredded coconut and Panko breadcrumbs for the best results.
+Breadcrumbs: Use Panko breadcrumbs for the best results.
 Panko breadcrumbs are Japanese breadcrumbs used for tempura because they get much crispier than traditional breadcrumbs.
 They’re usually found next to traditional breadcrumbs at your grocery store.